-This course examines the construction of France's culinary identity, the power of its influence, and how its reputation continues to be maintained.
-Students explore a variety of texts including recipes, cookbooks, etiquette guides, menus, articles, and restaurant reviews, as well as works of fiction, autobiographies, and films.
-Conducted in English.
-(G5: Western Civilization and G7: Humanities).
+This course examines the construction of France's complicated culinary identity, the power of its influence, and its struggle to remain relevant.
+Students explore a variety of French and Francophone texts such as recipes, cookbooks, etiquette guides, menus, articles, restaurant reviews, works of fiction, autobiographies, plus documentaries and films.
+In English.